 - Exploration –building on their initial reaction to a new stimulus or activity.

-- Anticipation - showing prediction before a familiar stimulus or activity
+- Anticipation - showing excitement or prediction before a familiar stimulus or activity

 - Persistence – developing continued effort (may be in short bursts)